cosmos/sdk-tutorials/academy/3-ibc/1-what-is-ibc.md

 <HighlightBox type="remember">

-The great promise of IBC is providing a reliable, permissionless, and generic base layer (allowing for the secure relaying of data packets), while allowing for composability and modularity with separation of concerns by moving application designs (interpreting and acting upon the packet data) to a higher level layer.
+The great promise of IBC is providing a reliable, permissionless, and generic base layer (allowing for the secure relaying of data packets), while allowing for composability and modularity with separation of concerns by moving application designs (interpreting and acting upon the packet data) to a higher-level layer.

 </HighlightBox>